oneoffcoder/arwjpg/README.md

 # arwjpg

 A simple Python 3.6 script that converts RAW files from some Sony cameras (tested with Sony - Alpha a6300 Mirrorless Camera)  to JPG files.
 The RAW files should have the `ARW` file extension.
 This project borrowed key ideas from [Python Image Converter](https://github.com/Cyb3rN4u7/Python-Image-Converter).
+If all else fails, you should use Sony's [Imaging Edge](http://support.d-imaging.sony.co.jp/app/imagingedge/en/).
+Imaging Edge is a great software, however, the conversion is rather slow (images are NOT converted in parallel).

 # Conda environment creation